StarGazerM/ascent-plusplus/slog/README.md

     (foobar (foo 1) (bar 1))
     [(union foo1 bar1) <-- (= foo1 (foo x)) (= bar1 (bar x))]
+    // (rewrite! (foo x) (bar x))

     [(res x) <-- (foobar x x)]
 }
 ```
 Same as egglog, `union` can be used to declare equivalence of two tuple's identifier.
-In egglog, you have an extra syntax sugar `rewrite`, its not currently supported in slog, but you can use `?` and `union` to achieve almost the same effect.
-We reserve `rewrite` as a keyword for future use.
+In egglog, you have an extra syntax sugar `rewrite`, which is also supported in slog (I use `rewrite!` to futher distinguish from a normal fact rule).

 > Known Issue: You can union any two `usize` value, but `union` on none eclass id value is undefined behavior.